reload/ddsdk2016/README.md

 * Ensure dns-gen / dory and any other support-containers are running
 * If using docker for mac, NFS is recommended.
 See steps above.
 * Stop any running instances of the project-containers
-* Run `docker-compose up` from the root of the project
+* Run `docker compose up` from the root of the project
-* Wait for the `db` and `fpm` container to report as healthy (`docker-compose ps`)
+* Wait for the `db` and `fpm` container to report as healthy (`docker compose ps`)
-* Run `docker-compose exec -w /var/www fpm composer install`
+* Run `docker compose exec -w /var/www fpm composer install`
-* Run `docker-compose exec fpm drush cr`
+* Run `docker compose exec fpm drush cr`
-* Run `docker-compose exec fpm drush -y updb -y` to run update-hooks
+* Run `docker compose exec fpm drush -y updb -y` to run update-hooks
-* Run `docker-compose exec fpm drush -y cim` to import configuration
+* Run `docker compose exec fpm drush -y cim` to import configuration
-* Run `docker-compose exec fpm drush -y search-api-clear` clear the search index to bring it and the site in sync
+* Run `docker compose exec fpm drush -y search-api-clear` clear the search index to bring it and the site in sync
 * Access your dockerhost on port 80 (eg. http://ddsdk.docker)

 ### Customizations